Heparin: Enzymatic

 The enzymes traditionally used to digest heparin or HS are naturally produced by the soil bacterium Pedobacter heparinus (formerly named Flavobacterium heparinum).
 This bacterium is capable of using either heparin or HS as its sole carbon and nitrogen source.
 To do so, it produces a range of enzymes such as lyases, glucuronidases, sulfoesterases, and sulfamidases.
 The lyases have mainly been used in heparin/HS studies.
 The bacterium produces three lyases, heparinases I (EC 4.2.2.7), II (no EC number assigned) and III (EC 4.2.2.8) and each has distinct substrate specificities as detailed below.

-The lyases cleave heparin/HS by a beta elimination mechanism.
+The lyases cleave heparin/HS by a beta-elimination mechanism.
 This action generates an unsaturated double bond between C4 and C5 of the uronate residue.
 The C4-C5 unsaturated uronate is termed ΔUA or UA.
 It is a sensitive UV chromophore (max absorption at 232 nm) and allows the rate of an enzyme digest to be followed, as well as providing a convenient method for detecting the fragments produced by enzyme digestion.

 Chemical

 Nitrous acid can be used to chemically depolymerize heparin/HS.
-Nitrous acid can be used at pH 1.5 or at a higher pH of 4.
-Under both conditions, nitrous acid effects deaminative cleavage of the chain.
+Nitrous acid can be used at pH 1.5 or a higher pH of 4.
+Under both conditions, nitrous acid affects deaminative cleavage of the chain.
 At both 'high' (4) and 'low' (1.5) pH, deaminative cleavage occurs between GlcNS-GlcA and GlcNS-IdoA, albeit at a slower rate at the higher pH.
 The deamination reaction, and therefore chain cleavage, is regardless of O-sulfation carried by either monosaccharide unit.

 At low pH, deaminative cleavage results in the release of inorganic SO4, and the conversion of GlcNS into anhydromannose (aMan).
 Low-pH nitrous acid treatment is an excellent method to distinguish N-sulfated polysaccharides such as heparin and HS from non N-sulfated polysaccharides such as chondroitin sulfate and dermatan sulfate, chondroitin sulfate and dermatan sulfate not being susceptible to nitrous acid cleavage.